Los Angeles Chargers vs. Houston Texans NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - The Chargers score just 0.5 more points per game (27.1) than the Texans give up (26.6).

-- Los Angeles is 5-3 against the spread and 6-2 overall when the team amasses more than 378.4 yards.
+- In games that Los Angeles totals more than 378.4 yards, the team is 5-3 against the spread and 6-2 overall.

 - The Chargers have 17 giveaways this season, while the Texans have 21 takeaways.